Yankees vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in five of their past 10 games and won two of those contests.
+- The Yankees have played as the favorite in six of their past 10 games and have won three of those contests.

-- When it comes to hitting the over, the Yankees and their opponents are 6-3-1 in their last 10 games with a total.
+- The Yankees and their opponents have combined to hit the over five times in their last 10 games with a total.

 Yankees Betting Records & Stats

-- Based on this matchup's moneyline, the Yankees have an implied win probability of 62.3%.
+- New York has played as moneyline favorites of -225 or shorter in just two games this season, which it won both.

+- The Yankees have a 69.2% chance to win this matchup based on the moneyline's implied probability.

-- New York has played in 91 games with an over/under set, and have combined with its opponents to go over the total 40 times (40-46-5).
+- New York has combined with opponents to hit the over on the total 40 times this season for a 40-47-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!